vmware-archive/cf-redis-release/README.md

 This repository contains a BOSH release for a Cloud Foundry Redis service broker.

-## Getting Started
+## Updating

-Clone the repository using `git clone --recursive`.
+Clone the repository and run `./scripts/update-release`.

 ### BOSH Lite
 An example manifest for BOSH Lite is provided in `/manifests/cf-redis-lite.yml`